Request for Reclassification

 - Submit the completed PER-2 with employee, supervisor and departmental leadership signatures and attach a revised contract (for unclassified staff) to Human Capital Services for processing.

-The originally submitted job description as approved by the supervisor and the written reasons for disagreement will be the basis of the appeal review.
-The appeal process is not intended to consider revisions of the job description directed towards achieving a desired classification.
+The originally submitted position description as approved by the supervisor and the written reasons for disagreement included in the appeal communication will be the basis of the appeal review.
+The appeal process is not intended to consider revisions of the position description directed towards achieving a desired classification.

 Appeals of the final determination made for a position will be reviewed only after all original requests for reclassification collected during the review window have been processed.
 Timelines for processing are subject to change dependent upon the volume of requests received during any review period.